 - if the day 5 LFD test is positive, they should continue to test daily until they have received two negative LFD test results, taken 24 hrs apart.
 If the staff member’s LFD test result is positive on the 10th day, they should discuss this with their line manager who may undertake a risk assessment to facilitate a return to work

 Those not working in such patient facing roles do not require testing before going back to work, as long as they feel well and do not have a high temperature.

-The scope of the healthcare worker pathway includes the following roles, please note testing should only be undertaken by workers who are patient facing:
+The scope of the healthcare worker pathway includes the following roles:

 - NHS Scotland staff

 - primary care independent contractors - general practice, dentistry, optometry and pharmacy